PotaSmith/are_search/README.md

 end
 ```

-An IndexTarget represents the destination Elasticsearch index, while a sync stage represents a path for generating the complete document written to that same IndexTarget.
+An IndexTarget represents the destination Elasticsearch index, while a sync stage represents a path for generating the complete document written to the same IndexTarget.

 Before the initial reindex, set `AreSearch.index_operation_enabled = true` in `config/initializers/are_search.rb` for the environment that performs index operations.
 Then specify the index target and run the initial reindex.